openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 #### Installing Default Components

-To install default components only, use the following command:
+To install [default components in the package](#whats-in-the-package), use the following command:
 ```
 pip install openvino-dev
 ```